kiya69/shin-kong-explosion-counter/README.md

-An counter for how much time has elapsed since the Shin Kong Explosion happened.
+An counter for how much time has elapsed since the Shin Kong Explosion happened in Taichung, Taiwan.